 Tomato and white bean soup is a favorite in the colder months when soups and stews become regular features at the dinner table.
-In this version, you sauté aromatic vegetables together in olive oil with just the right touch of chile pepper and smoked paprika before adding tomatoes, broth, and cannellini beans.
+In this version, you sauté aromatic vegetables together in olive oil with just the right touch of chile pepper and smoked paprika before adding tomatoes, bone broth, and cannellini beans.
 Fifteen minutes later, the soup is done and ready for your bowl.

 What's in it?